The Democratic Republic of Congo (DRC) is an important copper-producing nation. See how we are working to support the country’s long-term growth.

 In the DRC, we support communities via a range of social investment projects – including funding for water pumps, schools and hospitals.

 We also encourage economic diversification projects delivered by local cooperatives.
 These projects focus on agriculture (livestock, bee keeping, dairy and production of flour, jam and juices), welding, carpentary and catering.
-In 2017, these projects supported over 4,000 people, providing training, business development, and support.
+These projects have supported over 4,000 people, providing training, and business development support.

 Katanga is working in partnership with a public water distribution organisation (Regideso) to improve water distribution in the city of Kolwezi by upgrading its water filtration plant.